Our Longshore Lawyers in Baton Rouge Can Help

 - 2/3 of your normal weekly pay for the duration of your recovery time

 The Longshore and Harbor Workers’ Compensation Act also assists workers who have disabilities or need ongoing medical care.
 If harbor workers experience a wrongful death, the LHWCA may also provide benefits to their survivors.
-The LHWCA does not require that a worker’s employers to be found at fault for the worker’s injury; however, when dealing with occupational disease benefits, shipyards may claim that the occupational injury was due to work at a previous shipyard.
-Regardless of the case, under the “last maritime employer rule” within the LHWCA, the last employer is responsible for covering the compensation.
+The LHWCA does not require that a worker’s employers be found at fault for the worker’s injury; however, when dealing with occupational disease benefits, shipyards may claim that the occupational injury was due to work at a previous shipyard.
+Regardless of the situation, under the “last maritime employer rule” within the LHWCA, the last employer is responsible for covering the compensation.

 LHWCA Benefits in the Event of Wrongful Death

 The LHWCA does cover the families of victims if they are unfortunately killed in the workplace, but action must be taken within a relatively short period of time.
-50% of the worker’s wages will go to a surviving spouse, 16.66% provided for his or her children, but only if the wrongful death is reported to the employer within 30 days of the incident and if a formal claim has been filed prior to one year after the incident.
+50% of the worker’s wages will go to a surviving spouse, and 16.66% provided for his or her children, but only if the wrongful death is reported to the employer within 30 days of the incident and if a formal claim has been filed prior to one year after the incident.

 LHWCA Representation in Baton Rouge, Louisiana